phbuech/ema2wav/README.md

   `export_raw_ema`: boolean (true or false).
 Specifies whether the EMA data is exported raw, i.e., not interpolated and not scaled.

   `output_directory`: string.
 This is the output directory for the processed wav files with audio and position data and csv files.
 Separate subfolders will be created for wav and csv files.
+This path can be an absolute path or a path relative to the location of the config file.

   `ema_input_directory`: string.
 Specifies the input directory of the POS-files (EMA data).
+This path can be an absolute path or a path relative to the location of the config file.

   `ema_samplerate`: number.
 Sample rate of the ema data in Hz, e.g., 250.

   `ema_channels`: number.
 Number of channels in the EMA data, e.g., 16.

   `audio_input_directory`: string.
 Input directory containing the audio (wav) files for the conversion.
+This path can be an absolute path or a path relative to the location of the config file.

   `audio_samplerate`: number.
 Sample rate of the audio in Hz, e.g., 48000.